-If you are interested how we did it, in that post we will present whole process, from visiting Ethnographic museum “Skansen Wsi Pogórzańskiej in Szymbark” in Poland to creating complete objects in the game.
+If you are interested how we did it, in that post we will present whole process, from visiting Ethnographic museum “Skansen Wsi Pogórzańskiej in Szymbark” in Poland to complete 3d objects in the game.

-POST CONTAINS A LOT OF GIFS some of them could need little bit time to load if you have problem with loading some of them just refresh that webpage.
+POST CONTAINS A LOT OF GIFS some of them need little bit time to load if you have problem with loading some of them just refresh that webpage.

 P.S We are not native English speakers, we try to write our blog posts the best we can.
 Sorry for all small language mistakes.